tournesol-app/tournesol/backend/README.md

 In order to ease your testing and debug time, use pytest : `pytest` Moreover, you can run the following command to have a complete recap in a html document for each test:
 `pytest --html=report.html --self-contained-html`

+# Code Quality

+We use several tools to keep the code quality as good, readable and maintainable as possible:
+- `isort` automatically sorts import statements
+- `pylint` static code analyzer which looks for errors
+- `flake8` a wrapper around three popular tools for style enforcement

+All of them will be automatically triggered as pre-commit hooks if you installed the development dependencies from `tests/requirements.txt.`